octobanana/peaclock/README.md

 ## Usage
-View the usage and help output with the `--help` or `-h` flag, or [click here](https://raw.githubusercontent.com/octobanana/peaclock/master/help.txt) to view the help output as a plain text file.
+View the usage and help output with the `--help` or `-h` flag, or `./help.txt` to view the help output as a plain text file.

 ## Binary Clock
 The following is a short guide explaining how to read the binary clock.